rhythm-arora/apigee-backup/apigee_backup/README.md

 # apigee-backup

-Use this tool to take backup of configuration information and entities from Apigee Edge organization/environment.
+Use this tool to take backup of configuration item and entities from Apigee Edge organization/environment.

 ## Backup Configurations